kr1st1nagr03g3r/react-intersection-observer-navigation-next-js/README.md

-# Fixed Position / Responsive / Scroll-Triggered / Animated Navigation
+# Fixed Position (sticky) / Responsive / Scroll-Triggered / Animated Navigation

 I found myself challenged to make a fixed-position navigation, which triggers on-scroll.
 Using React hooks via [React Intersection Observer](https://github.com/thebuilder/react-intersection-observer), I created this simple nav, which changes height when scrolling in or out of the viewport, and has text come into focus on page-load.